 Giant is famous for its accurate portrayal of Texas and is a beloved classic in America’s Southwest.
-But it also credited for helping social awareness.
+But it is also credited for helping social awareness.
 This year the documentary Children of Giant was released, documenting how the film explored prejudice and racial intolerance.

 It is also seen as one of the best on-screen performances of the three iconic leading actors: Rock Hudson, James Dean and Elizabeth Taylor.
 For James Dean it was his final performance, as he died two weeks before filming was completed.